 We can also have polynomials with more than one variable, called multivariable polynomials.
 They're like multivitamins, but even better for you.
-A multivariable polynomial is a finite sum of terms that look like this:
+A multivariable polynomial is a finite sum of terms where each term looks like this:

 (real #)(first variable)(first whole #)(second variable)(second whole #)…(last variable)(last whole #)